witold-k/neovim-tmux-integration/README.md

 # Neovim Tmux integration

-a simple neovim tmux integration. also appendend te following neovim plugins:
+a simple neovim tmux integration for an ide like user experience. also appendend te following neovim plugins:

     - bookmarks